 Students have opportunities to work with faculty who are conducting cutting-edge research on the causes, risks and trajectories of population-wide health.
 Labs include:

 The Behavioral and Cancer Epidemiology Research Program in the Department of Epidemiology and Biostatistics is focused on examining the behavioral and biological determinants of cancer in the general and underserved populations.

-The Biostatistics Research Support Center (BRSC) offers comprehensive statistical consultation and computational services to faculty, staff, and students in the College of Public Health and throughout Temple University.
+The Biostatistics Core offers comprehensive statistical consultation and computational services to faculty, staff and students in the College of Public Health and throughout Temple University as well as faculty and researchers in other institutions, agencies and companies.

 The Water, Health and Applied Microbiology (WHAM) Laboratory is housed within the Division of Environmental Health in the College of Public Health at Temple University.
 The lab is currently led by Dr. Heather Murphy.
 The lab team consists of research fellows, graduate and undergraduate students interested in the field of water and health.
 The laboratory primarily focuses on microbiological contamination of water supplies and the subsequent impacts on public health.